thomas-fossati/draft-tls13-iot/draft-ietf-uta-tls13-iot-profile.md

 As specified in {{8021AR}}, the extendedKeyUsage SHOULD NOT be present in IDevID certificates, as it reduces the utility of the IDevID.
-In locally assigned LDevID certificates, the extendedKeyUsage, if present, MUST contain at least one of id-kp-serverAuth or id-kp-clientAuth in order to be useable with TLS.
+For locally assigned LDevID certificates to be usable with TLS, the extendedKeyUsage MUST contain at least one of the following: id-kp-serverAuth or id-kp-clientAuth.

 # Certificate Overhead